srilakshmikanthanp/libfiglet/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Usage of This Library is vera easy a Hello world would be,
+Usage of This Library is very easy a Hello C++ would be,

 ~~~cpp
 #include <iostream>